 Other Countries in Asia

 Neuralstem is also involved in partnerships with Asian companies, with deals initially focused on research.
-While Neuralstem established a wholly owned subsidiary in China last year, it has yet to come to terms with commercial or regulatory collaborators.
+While Neuralstem last year established a wholly owned subsidiary in China, it has yet to come to terms with commercial or regulatory collaborators.

 By year-end the firm plans to start a clinical trial in China focused on transplantation of cells into the brain to treat stroke.
 The trial would take place at Beijing’s BaYi Brain Hospital, which has been working with Neuralstem to prepare a clinical protocol for treatment of motor deficits due to ischemic stroke.